 Solid black or Solid white socks covering the ankle at all times; black or white tights may be worn in winter; Solid black shoes

-Black sweatshirt with gold embroidered emblem worn in winter; purchased through the school.
+Black sweatshirt with gold embroidered emblem worn in winter; purchased through the school; a black sweater purchased through land's End.

 NO SKORTS OR LEGGINGS ARE ALLOWED.

 Boys